 Ditch the walk

 When my dogs are in season, we probably only go out every day or two to provide them with some new scents and a change of scenery.
-The rest of the time, we play brain games, scent games, etc. Games are great as you can do a quick 3-minute game whilst the adverts are on or waiting for the kettle to boil.
-Games such as Find It, hide and seek etc are easy to do.
+The rest of the time, we play brain games, scent games, etc. Games are great because you can play a quick 3-minute match while the adverts are on or waiting for the kettle to boil.
+Games like Find It and hide and seek are easy to play.
 This is also why I ditch the bowel.

 Consider getting your bitch spayed.

 It is generally recommended that you allow your dog to have her first season so that the hormones develop.
-However, unless you are into breading, then having a spayed
+However, unless you are into breeding, then having a spayed

 The advantages of having your dog spayed